PyO3/pyo3/guide/src/free-threading.md

-If, for example, the function executed by [`GILOnceCell`] releases the GIL or calls code that releases the GIL, then it is possible for multiple threads to try to race to initialize the cell.
+If, for example, the function executed by [`GILOnceCell`] releases the GIL or calls code that releases the GIL, then it is possible for multiple threads to race to initialize the cell.
 While the cell will only ever be intialized once, it can be problematic in some contexts that [`GILOnceCell`] does not block like the standard library [`OnceLock`].